mkenney/git_webdev_tools/README.md

    This will:
    1. init any submodules and checkout the current commit unless they contain uncommitted changes.
-   2. Add this project as a submodule if it doesn't exist already, so really all you need is the devsetup.sh script and conf file, running it covers installation steps 1 and 2.
+   2. Add this project as a submodule if it doesn't exist already (if you did this in step 1, this will be skipped).
    3. Update itself from the latest master and re-run itself
    4. Install a git pre-commit hook that
        * Runs PHP Code Sniffer on all PHP files